-Federal estate taxes will not be an issue for most people during the immediate future due to 2012 legislation which permanently set the unified credit at $5 million and indexed it for inflation.
-Therefore, in 2017 a couple may jointly leave a combined $10.98 million to their children estate tax free.
+Federal estate taxes will not be an issue for most people during the immediate future due to 2017 legislation which set the unified credit at $11.18 million and continued to index it for inflation.
+Therefore, in 2018 a couple may jointly leave a combined $22.36 million to their children or other relatives estate tax free.

-In addition to the generous exemption amount, the other key change in the 2012 legislation is the permanence of the concept of portability for the exemption amount.
+In addition to the generous exemption amount, the other recent change that is just as impactful is the concept of portability for the exemption amount.
 Previously, the exemption amount was a use it or lose it affair.
 If a couple had assets worth more than the exemption amount, they had to use the exemption amount of the first spouse to die either by:

 - leaving assets directly to their children upon the death of the first spouse (and ignoring the spouse) or